paypal/paypal-ios/Guides/paypal-checkout.md

 - [ ] Call `createPayPalSession()` on the button tap, before or alongside order creation.
 - [ ] Switch `.sandbox` to `.live` and use your live client ID and merchant ID.
 - [ ] Verify the Universal Link return works in a release build (AASA hosted and verified).
-- [ ] Verify the custom-scheme fallback (`fallbackSchemeUrl`) is registered and returns the buyer to your app.
+- [ ] Verify the custom-scheme fallback (`fallbackSchemeURL`) is registered and returns the buyer to your app.
-- [ ] Confirm all result variants (success, cancel, failure) are handled.
+- [ ] Confirm all result variants (success, cancellation, failure) are handled.
 - [ ] Collect device data and pass the client metadata ID on your Orders v2 request.
 - [ ] Contact your PayPal account team to enable App Switch for production traffic.